concourse/rfcs/01-resources-v2/proposal.md

   efficiently perform the check.
 It also keeps the container overhead down to one per resource, rather than one per space.

+* Remove the implicit `get` after every `put`, now requiring the pipeline to explicitly configure a `get` field on the same step.
+This is necessary now that `put` can potentially perform an operation resulting solely in `deleted` events, in which case there is nothing to fetch.

+  This has also been requested by users for quite a while, for the sake of optimizing jobs that have no need for the implicit `get`.

-* Change `put` to emit a set of created versions, rather than just one.
+* Change `put` to emit a sequence of created versions, rather than just one.

   Technically the `git` resource may push many commits, so returning more than one version is necessary to track them all as outputs of a build.
 This could also support batch creation.

-  To ensure `check` is the source of truth for ordering, the versions returned by `put` are not order dependent.
-A `check` will be performed to discover them in the correct order, and then each version will be saved as an output of the build.
-The latest version of the set will then be fetched.
+  To ensure `check` is the source of truth for ordering, the versions emitted by `put` are not directly inserted into the database.
+Instead, they are simply recorded as outputs of the build.
+The order does matter, however - if a user configures a `get` on the `put` step, the last version emitted will be fetched.
+For this reason they should be emitted in chronological order.

-* Change `put` to additionally return a set of *deleted* versions.
+* Change `put` to additionally return a sequence of *deleted* versions.

   There has long been a call for a batch `delete` or `destroy` action.
 Adding this to `put` alongside the set of created versions allows `put` to become a